AtanasovAtanas/pb-interactive-csharp/EN/01-Exam/01-Problem-01.md

 ## Input
 4 numbers are read from the console:
-- First line - number of people.
-Whole number in the interval [1...
+- First line - number of people - whole number in the range [1...
 100]
-- Second line - entrance fee.
-Real number in the interval [0.00...
+- Second line - entrance fee - real number in the range [0.00...
 50.00]
-- Third line - price for a sunbed.
-Real number in the interval [0.00...
+- Third line - price for a sunbed - real number in the range [0.00...
 50.00]
-- Fourth line - price for one umbrella.
-Real number in the interval [0.00...
+- Fourth line - price for one umbrella - real number in the range [0.00...
 50.00]

 ## Output
 "\{total price\} dollars."